20 Best Podcasts in Spanish: Improve Your Listening Skills

 The hosts are relaxed and assuring.
 You can start as a beginner and just go from episode to episode.

-Furthermore, if you already know a little Spanish, you can easily choose the intermediate or advanced…
+Furthermore, if you already know a little Spanish, you can easily choose episodes for intermediate or advanced learners.

 Who is it best for?

-The English explanations make this podcast accessible to motivated intermediate learners.
+The English explanations make this podcast accessible to motivated beginner learners.

-The hosts, British Ben, and Spanish Marina offer an international perspective which enables you to familiarize yourself with native speakers.
+The hosts, British Ben, and Spanish Marina offer an international perspective that enables you to familiarize yourself with different accents.

-The pace and speed of the speakers and show in general are medium.
+The pace and speed of the speakers and the show in general are fairly average.
 However, many podcast players allow you to slow down or speed up the show depending on your level.

 What to expect